gaf3/hundoword/README.md

 ## Client

-In development as in has written a single line yet.
+In development as in hasn't written a single line yet.

 ## Admin